nwtime/ntpwww/content/en/ntpfaq/NTP-s-related.md

 *   This NTP website has a lot of information about NTP and related topics.
 *   There is also the [NTP Support Wiki](https://support.ntp.org).
-*   One of the oldest sources of useful information is the newsgroup news://comp.protocols.time.ntp.
-That newsgroup is visited by many beginners as well as a few experts, and occasionally even the father of NTP will post a note there.
+*   One of the oldest sources of useful information is the [NTP questions mailing list](https://lists.ntp.org/questions/).
+That list is visited by many beginners as well as a few experts, and occasionally even the father of NTP posted a note there.
 *   The page [Time, with focus on NTP and Slovenia](https://www.ijs.si/time/) contains a good summary of time synchronization using NTP as well as valuable references.
 The author allowed inclusion of his material into this FAQ.
 I really appreciate that.
-*   Technical papers by [Professor David L. Mills](mailto:mills@udel.edu) are available in the [Reference Library](/reflib/).
+*   Technical papers by [Professor David L. Mills](https://www.nwtime.org/tribute-to-david-l-mills/) are available in the [Reference Library](/reflib/).
 *   Various [RFCs deal with NTP](/reflib/rfc/).
 While newer RFCs obsolete older ones, it might still be interesting to read the older ones.

 **Table 9.1a: Some RFCs related to NTP**